What is Hair Loss?

 You can also quickly improve your hair growth with dietary improvements, lifestyle changes to combat stress and other natural remedies.

-Seeds: Pumpkin seeds are one of the main foods loaded with zinc, which is needed for healthy hair growth.
-Research also shows that a lack of zinc is associated with hair loss and hypothyroidism (x).
-Super seeds like hemp, flax and chia seeds are packed with healthy fats and fiber that can also help stimulate hair growth.
+Pumpkin seeds are one of the main foods loaded with zinc for healthy hair growth.
+Research also shows that deficiency in zinc corresponds to hair loss and hypothyroidism. (x) Super seeds like hemp, flax and chia seeds contain plenty of healthy fats and fiber that can also help stimulate hair growth.

-Fish: Wild-caught fish such as salmon contain lots of omega-3 fats, which lower inflammation while promoting hair growth and thickening.
+Wild-caught fish such as salmon contain lots of omega-3 fats, which lowers inflammation while promoting hair growth and thickening.

-Hair loss can also be caused by emotional stress.
+Emotional stress can cause hair loss.
 Get adequate sleep and schedule periods of fun and rest into your week.
 You can also try therapeutic massage as much as possible, as well as other natural ways to relieve stress.

-Massage not only helps lower your stress levels, but it also helps improve your circulation in general, including blood flow to the scalp.
+Massage not only helps lower your stress levels but also helps improve your circulation in general, including blood flow to the scalp.
 Improved blood flow to your scalp helps stimulate hair growth.

 Removing your dandruff problem can help your hair grow naturally.
-Dandruff has been shown to contribute to increased hair loss, so solving any dandruff issues can have a positive impact on hair growth (x).
-Fortunately, there are plenty of effective natural remedies for dandruff (x).
+Dandruff contributes to increased hair loss, so solving any dandruff issues can positively impact your hair growth. (x) Fortunately, there are plenty of effective natural remedies for dandruff. (x)